Moral, Oklahoma: History

 Moral was founded in 1892, when a man by the name of Brooks Walker opened a store on a sandy crossroad in what was soon to be the town.
 He then proceeded to add a post office in 1894.

-The town was named Moral due to the fact that the towns founder forbade saloons.
+The town was named Moral due to the fact that the town's founder forbade saloons.
 The forbiddance was most likely because of the serious influx of alcoholism forming in Pottawatomie County and neighboring counties due to the surplus of saloons in surrounding towns.
 (Note: The other towns with a large amount of saloons included Violet Springs, Prague, and Keokuk Falls.
 Violet Springs and Keokuk Falls are now ghost towns.)

 At one point, Moral had two doctors, two general stores, a hotel, and numerous businesses.
 The main occupation for citizens of Moral was supposedly catching squirrels.
-Eventually, the town citizens decided to leave Moral and join the town of Tribbey, around 3.2 mi northwest of their original town.
+Eventually, the town's citizens decided to leave Moral and join the town of Tribbey, around 3.2 mi northwest of their original town.